 So don’t give in to the temptation to retreat from community, and get stuck in your own head.
 When you’re at Mass, give the Sign of Peace!
 Your neurobiology will help you live according to the truth of our unity in Christ: oxytocin will make you more ready to receive the Eucharist of your Lord.

 Further reading recommendations

 Read Fr.
-Raniero Cantalamessa’s The Eucharist, Our Sanctification on the four ways the Eucharist makes the Church.
-It’s not even 100 pages, you can do it.
-But for something even more accessible, his 3rd Lenten homily from 2014 is gorgeous.
+Raniero Cantalamessa’s brief work The Eucharist, Our Sanctification, on the four ways the Eucharist makes the Church.
+For something even more accessible, his 3rd Lenten homily from 2014 is gorgeous.

 All quotes from Giussani are from his biography, The Life of Luigi Giussani – recently translated into English.